Parliamentary Superannuation Act 2004

 Choice of fund

 - Parliamentarians covered by the 2004 Act arrangements are able to choose a complying superannuation fund or Retirement Savings Account to receive their Government contribution.
-However, the fund must not be a self managed superannuation fund.
+Since 14 April 2015 the fund can be a self managed superannuation fund.

 - The Minister for Finance has declared AustralianSuper to be the default fund to receive the contributions in the event the Parliamentarian does not make a choice.